parjafrica/good/replit.md

 - All admin functionality now exclusively handled by enhanced FastAPI system on port 9000
 - Removed legacy admin routes and components from main application
 - Single unified admin experience with all HR, Accounting, and Submissions features
+- **FINAL ADMIN MIGRATION**: Successfully removed all old admin system code and established clean redirect
+- Eliminated legacy HTML admin interface from server/index.ts and all related components
+- /admin route now exclusively redirects to comprehensive FastAPI admin system on port 9000
+- Clean architecture with no interference from old admin code

 ## Current Database Content